Pascati/EldoriaNotes/content/Chronicles of Eldoria/index.md

 ---
 title: Welcome to the Chronicles of Eldoria!
 ---
 This is the home page.
-To see the notes, see click the folder icon in the menu on the left (or tap on the three bars in the top-left corner, if you're on mobile)!
+To see the notes, see click the folder icon in the menu to the left (or tap on the three bars in the top-left corner, if you're on mobile)!

 It's also worth noting that this website has ***dark mode enabled!*** Just click/tap the little sun/moon icon in the left menu (desktop) or at the top of your screen (mobile).